Alex Goldhoorn

 The Copilot Moment

-My first real break from that paradigm was GitHub Copilot, which I started using at Glovo around 2022.
-The jump was qualitative, not just quantitative.
-It wasn't completing variable names — it was completing thoughts.
-A large part of "knowing how to code" had always been knowing the API — the exact method name, argument order, whether it's axis=0 or axis='columns' for example.
+The big improvement came with GitHub Copilot, which I started using at Glovo around 2022.
+It was not completing variable names — it was completing thoughts.
+A large part of "knowing how to code" had always been knowing the API — the exact method name, argument order, whether it is axis=0 or axis='columns' for example.
 Copilot made that friction disappear: it completed the call for you.
 Better still: write a comment and it drafted the function body.
 For unit tests it was immediately excellent — it could infer edge cases just from the function signature and name.

 But the model was still reactive.
 It waited for you to type.
 You were still the author; it was a very good autocomplete.